-Trainer Signature Date Trainer's typed or printed name Authorized Trainer Expiration Date Name of Course & Course Dates (To be completed by OTI Education Center) completed by OTI Education Center)
+Trainer Signature Date Trainer's typed or printed name Authorized Trainer Expiration Date Name of Course & Course Dates (To be o completed by OTI Education Center) Name of OTI Education Center (To be co ompleted by OTI Education Center)

 The OSHA-authorized Outreach trainer is responsible for listing all Authorizing Training Organizations (ATOs) through which they are authorized to deliver OSHA Outreach Training Program classes.
 Failure or refusal to list current authorizations may result in corrective action, up to and including revocation of the trainer's authorized status.
 List your current authorizations below: